NLCaceres/my-portfolio/react-client/README.md

     feels like messing with you, it's EXTREMELY unlikely the vulnerabilities will ever and could ever affect the live app.
       - Finally, it brings up the concern with NPM as a whole, `npm audit` is not perfect.
 It will warn you about ALL potential issues regardless if those issues could potentially affect you.
 It may even bring up the same exact issue multiple times under slightly different names.
+    - BUT problem with moving react-scripts to devDependencies is that Heroku won't be able to build your React app!
+So the above fix is a VERY temporary one.
+Only good for brief checks before prepping the repo for another deploy to Heroku

 ### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).